hvaandres/hvaandres/README.md

 <div align= "left">
 <ul>
- <li> 🔭 I’m currently working as a DevOps & DevSecOps Engineer & I'm mentoring new Engineers through Nucamp - Coding Bootcamp </li>
+ <li> 🔭 I’m currently working as a DevOps & DevSecOps Engineer </li>
+ <li> 🤯 Mentoring Engineers to understand Infrastructure as Code - Terraform, Docker, Kubernetes, Cybersecurity </li>
+ <li> 🤓 I'm currently helping with Open Source projects with Android, Python & Javascript Projects</>
- <li> 🌱 I’m currently learning Cybersecurity & Data Engineering </li>
+ <li> 🌱 I’m currently learning Cybersecurity & learning how to add AI into my current workflow </li>
- <li> 👯 I’m looking to learn more about UX Design, Mobile Development through Flutter, Cybersecurity Tools, Infrastructure as Code, Video Editing, etc.</li>
+ <li> 🎯 I’m looking to get my Masters degree into Cybersecurity </li>
  <li> 🤔 I’m looking for help other individuals to get into the tech world by teaching them how to code </li>
  <li> 💬 Ask me about anything and I will be more than happy to help. </li>
  <li> 😄 Pronouns: He/Him/His </li>